 If sleeping in Taipei Airport does not appeal to you, there are private rooms inside the airport and hotels near the airport:

 In Transit Plaza Premium Lounge – While not technically a hotel, the Plaza Premium Lounge offers private rooms within the transit area of Terminal 2.
-Rooms can be booked locally (TWD 4500 – 6 hours or TWD 6000 – 12 hours) or pre-booked online.
-Definitely on the pricey side; however, room rates also include lounge access, food, showers and you save yourself the hassle of leaving the airport. » Check Rates
+Rooms can be booked at the door (TWD 4500 – 6 hours or TWD 6000 – 12 hours).
+Definitely on the pricey side; however, room rates also include lounge access, food, showers and you save yourself the hassle of leaving the airport.

 Near Airport Novotel Taipei Taoyuan International Airport – (5 minutes from the airport) Free roundtrip airport shuttle to/from Terminals 1 and 2 runs every 30 minutes from 6:00AM to 11:30PM. » Check Rates